 In laboratory logistics, it is important that samples reach their destination safely and quickly for analysis.
 At the same time, high hygiene standards must be maintained, and transports must be gentle so as not to falsify laboratory results.

-In an interview, Christopher Kranz, Head of Solutions Management, reports on how Telelift laboratory solutions can support logistics processes in laboratories.
+In an interview, Christopher Kranz, Director Marketing & Solutions Management, reports on how Telelift laboratory solutions can support logistics processes in laboratories.

 Mr. Kranz, what makes the laboratory market so interesting for Telelift?

 Basically there are a number of factors that motivate Telelift to intensively deal with logistics solutions for laboratories.
 First of all it is important to mention that the transport of laboratory samples is not a new field of application for our systems.
 Currently, and also for decades, thousands of samples are reliably transported to laboratories worldwide by our transport trolleys every day.
 These are primarily in-house transports in hospitals but there are also several reference applications in central laboratories - both in human and veterinary medicine.